elhedran/SimpleRP/Readme.md

 If you wish to contribute, please grab a copy of the Open Source vector editing program, [Inkscape].
 This is the tool used both to edit and render the svg's to png files.

+# Building

+Make sure inkscape is in your path and that you have GNU make

+- Checkout
+- make
+- look in build.

 [Inkscape]: http://www.inkscape.org/
 [GPL]: https://www.gnu.org/copyleft/gpl.html